binaryage/xrefresh/index.md

 <img class="content-image" src="/images/howto.png" width="200" style="float: left; margin-right: 20px">

-XRefresh is a browser plugin which will refresh current web page due to file change in selected folders.
+XRefresh is a browser plugin which will refresh the current web page due to file change in selected folders.
 This makes it possible to do live page editing with your favorite HTML/CSS editor.

-Typical usage scenario is for local web development on a machine with two monitors.
-The first monitor is for source code editor and the second one is fully dedicated to previewing web page in Firefox.
-Thanks to XRefresh, page in Firefox is automatically updated with saved changes into source files (html, css, js, images).
-XRefresh also provides advanced feature "Soft Refresh" which enables you to modify CSS files on-the-fly without full refresh.
-With this feature you can get similar experience like live editing of CSS in Firebug (without the pain of syncing changes back to your sources).
+The typical usage scenario is for local web development on a machine with two monitors.
+The first monitor is for the source code editor and the second one is fully dedicated to previewing the web page in Firefox.
+Thanks to XRefresh, the page in Firefox is automatically updated with saved changes into source files (html, css, js, images).
+XRefresh also provides the advanced feature "Soft Refresh" which enables you to modify CSS files on-the-fly without a full refresh.
+With this feature you can get similar experience to live editing of CSS in Firebug (without the pain of syncing changes back to your source).

 <p style="clear:both"></p>